Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Eigenvectors for

-\begin{proof}To show that $f\in \cP_x(R,\infty)$ we use the equivalent property (5) from Proposition \ref{prop:P_equiv}, which is By substituting in the definition of $f_i(x^2)$ and solving for $f_m(x^2)$, the equation above above reduces to which is easily checked by backward induction on $m$, the base case being $m=n-1$.
+\begin{proof} To show that $f\in \cP_{\!x}(R,\infty)$ we use the equivalent property (5) from Proposition \ref{prop:P_equiv}, which is By substituting in the definition of $f_j(x^2)$ and solving for $f_m(x^2)$, the equation above reduces to the following identity after some straightforward arithmetic: This is easily checked by backward induction on $m$, the base case being $m=n-1$.

-Now suppose $m < i < n$ and consider some $\lambda\in\hathat{\Lambda}_i$.
-By (\ref{eq:uv-sums}), We can express the final sum as a hypergeometric function and apply Gauss' formula: which completes the proof.\end{proof}
+Now suppose $m < i < n$ and consider some $\alpha\in\widehat{\Lambda}_i$.
+By (\ref{eq:uv-sums}), which vanishes by Gauss' formula for hypergeometric functions.\end{proof}

-\begin{theorem} Suppose $\textup{char}(R)=0$.
-For any $n\geq 2$ and $\lambda\in\hathat{\Lambda}_n$, for some $r(x^2)\in \overline{F}[x]$ of degree at most $2\lfloor\frac{3}{4}n\rfloor$.\end{theorem}
+\begin{theorem} Suppose $\textup{char}(R)\centernot\mid n$.
+For any $n\geq 2$ and $\alpha\in\widehat{\Lambda}_n\backslash\{\pm\sqrt{\kappa}\}$, for some $r(x^2)\in \overline{F}[x]$ of degree at most $2\lfloor\frac{3}{4}n\rfloor$.\end{theorem}